From basic health condition tree surveys to in-depth Planning and Development BS5837 reports.

 Tree Condition and Hazard Assessments Survey

 Trees situated close to a property or on publicly accessible land present a potential risk to public and personal safety.
-Tree owners, without exception, have a legal duty of care to take reasonable steps to ensure the safe condition of their trees.
+Tree owners, without exception, have a legal duty of care to take reasonable steps to ensure the safe condition of their trees for people on their land, invited or trespassing, and a duty of care is owed to third party properties and people.
 Trees will need to be assessed regularly with some trees assessed more frequently than others depending on their location.
 The recommendation and advice given can help to manage their surroundings and will provide a list of recommended works, if required, with a priority or risk rating.

 Planning and Development BS5837 Survey

 In order to carry out a development project, whether it is for a small extension or a large site, you may be asked by your local authority to have a BS5837 survey carried out.
-This a survey that plots all the trees accurately onto the site map, determining more importantly where the roots are, which is known as a constraints plan.
-The planners will use this information to help design and facilitate the proposed development so that there is minimum disturbance to nearby trees.
+This a survey that plots all the trees accurately onto the site map, determining more importantly where the root protection areas are, which is known as a constraints plan.
+The designers will use this information to help design and facilitate the proposed development with these constraints taken into account.
 This survey is usually carried out before or during the design stage.

 Arboricultural Impact Assessment (AIA)